-Jelani Aryeh is a young San Diego native with a keen eye for music pouring his heart and soul into the craft.
+Jelani Aryeh is a young San Diego native with a keen eye for music, pouring his heart and soul into the craft.
 Earlier this year, Jelani’s music video for “Union Station” caused a rippling wave through the music world.
 It was a song which represents a start of a journey “into the unknown,” he explained, “Leaving our place of security to chase our dreams and follow art.”
 Following that release came “The Garden” and “Patagonia” (produced by Phil NDL), both tracks are teasers for the upcoming Helvetica EP.

 At first, while still in high school, Jelani dabbled rapping over YouTube instrumentals, back in 2016.
 He ended up getting a midi keyboard and trying to figure out how to make “something different, something with substance,” Jelani told Notion.
-The solo career is a rather new adventure for Jelani who started his career as a member of Raised By The Internet – a music collective of people who met on the BROCKHAMPTON page on Reddit.
+This solo pursuit is a rather new adventure for Jelani who started his career as a member of Raised By The Internet – a music collective of people who met on the BROCKHAMPTON page on Reddit.

 In anticipation of the EP, we reached out to Jelani Aryeh for a chat.